Chat with us on WhatsApp

 What are the side effects of finasteride?

-Finasteride is generally well-tolerated.
+Finasteride is generally well-tolerated, but there are some side effects to be aware of.
 Side effects associated with finasteride can include sexual dysfunction, such as low libido, erectile dysfunction, reduced ejaculatory volume and temporary reduction in sperm count.
 These sexual side effects typically resolve with finasteride discontinuation.

-Men taking finasteride may also experience testicular pain, gynecomastia or mood disturbances, such as an unusually low mood or depression.
+Men taking finasteride may also experience testicular pain, gynecomastia (overdevelopment of breast tissue in men), or mood disturbances, such as an unusually low mood or depression.
 In rare cases, finasteride side effects can also include breast cancer.

 Post-finasteride syndrome (PFS) has been a recently reported issue.
 This term refers to the continuation of adverse effects despite the discontinuation of therapy.
-Further investigational studies to better understand post-finasteride syndrome are currently underway.
+Further investigational studies of PFS are currently underway.

 Hair Transplant in Glasgow